filipsPL/NCN-github-OA/README.md

 [![DOI](https://zenodo.org/badge/584345819.svg)](https://zenodo.org/badge/latestdoi/584345819) [![cffconvert](https://github.com/filipsPL/NCN-github-OA/actions/workflows/cffconvert.yml/badge.svg)](https://github.com/filipsPL/NCN-github-OA/actions/workflows/cffconvert.yml)

-**Notice of Non-Affiliation and Disclaimer**.
-We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with the GitHub, NCN, or Zenodo.
+**Notice of Non-Affiliation and Disclaimer:** We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with the GitHub, NCN, or Zenodo.